Trasp/GoxCLI/README.md

 I, Trasp, would also like to thanks Mt.Gox for contributing to this application.
 And a special thanks goes to MagicalTux for his neverending support in #mtgox

 Also, like all other suckers out there I would also warmly welcome tiny donations, being a broke student and all :).
 If you think I deserved it, here's my address: 1NMmr9upNA37t91UkVagK2X5m55jvLMTWb

+You can also find me in #1024 at FreeNode if you want to contact me.